fatemehzakeri/KNN-Daily-30-m-Snow-Cover-Generation/README.md

  - Shadow Dates: a matrix containing Shadow dates belonging to the Shadow images, respectively.

 - Cloud images: a cell containing Cloud images.
 The Cloud images could be obtained using Landsat Quality Band, or in Sentinel-2 images, it can be obtained using the SCL band.
+- Cloud Dates: a matrix containing Cloud dates belonging to the Cloud images, respectively.

 - destinationFolder: The destination folder address for saving generated tiff images.